tremby/vubat/README.md

 INSTALLATION
 ------------

+It's possible to just run it from the working directory with no further steps, by running the `vubat` script.

-to build:
+To build:

 	python setup.py build

-to install to /usr/local (root permissions are required):
+To install to /usr/local (root permissions are required):

 	python setup.py install